-Google’s human resource management involves different strategies to address the workforce needs of this diversified business organization.
+Google’s (Alphabet’s) human resource management involves different strategies to address the workforce needs of its diversified business organization.
 This diversification imposes significant challenges to human resource managers of the company.
-Nonetheless, there are certain HRM approaches that are generally applied to different areas of Google.
+Nonetheless, there are certain HRM approaches that are generally applied to different areas of the information technology business organization.
 For instance, in human resource planning, Google’s HR managers focus on the effective use of forecast information to minimize the surplus or shortage of employees, and to establish a balance between the supply and demand for qualified employees.
-Google’s job analysis and design approaches are also varied because of the different types of jobs in the different businesses of the company.
+In terms of job analysis and design approaches, Google’s (Alphabet’s) operations management approaches are also varied because of the different types of jobs in the different businesses of the company.

-This article is part of a series on Google’s Human Resource Management:
+This article is part of a series on Google’s (Alphabet’s) Human Resource Management:

-- Google’s HRM: HR Planning, Job Analysis & Design
+- Google (Alphabet) HRM: HR Planning, Job Analysis & Design

 Forecasting.
 Human resource managers at Google use trend analysis and scenario analysis for forecasting.
 Trend analysis is a quantitative technique that allows the company to predict possible HR demand based on current conditions and changes in the business.
 Scenario analysis is Google’s qualitative technique for forecasting HR demand.
 Scenario analysis involves analyzing different combinations of variables to predict HR demand for each resulting scenario.
 In this way, Google uses a combination of quantitative and qualitative techniques for forecasting HR demand.

 Organizational Design.
-Google’s organizational design enables the company to flexibly address human resource needs.
-The interconnections in the firm’s matrix organizational structure allow human resource managers to easily identify cross-linkages among different parts of the organization and use this information for the processes of job analysis and design.
-Thus, Google’s organizational design facilitates and optimizes human resource management activities, particularly in job analysis and design.
+The company’s organizational design enables flexible approaches to addressing human resource needs.
+The interconnections in the organizational structure or company structure of Google (Alphabet) allow human resource managers to easily identify cross-linkages among different parts of the organization and use this information for the processes of job analysis and design.
+Thus, Alphabet’s organizational design facilitates and optimizes human resource management activities, particularly in job analysis and design.

 Methods of Job Analysis.
 Google uses a combination of worker-oriented job analysis methods and work-oriented job analysis methods.
-However, the company emphasizes the use of work-oriented job analysis methods in jobs like those in research and development, as well as jobs in product design and manufacturing.
-Google emphasizes the worker-oriented job analysis methods in jobs that require significant interpersonal skills, such as human resource management positions.
+However, the company emphasizes the use of work-oriented job analysis methods for research and development and for product design and manufacturing.
+Google emphasizes the worker-oriented job analysis methods for jobs that require significant interpersonal skills, such as human resource management positions.

 Job Description & Specification.
 Because of the large size of the organization, Google has highly varied job descriptions and specifications.
 The job descriptions and specifications for positions in product development, for instance, significantly differ from the job descriptions and specifications for positions in human resource management.
-Nonetheless, Google emphasizes certain characteristics in all employees, such as smartness and drive for excellence in all job positions throughout the organization.
+Nonetheless, Google’s (Alphabet’s) organizational culture or work culture emphasizes certain characteristics in all employees, such as smartness and drive for excellence in all job positions throughout the organization.